Valdemarín

 Valdemarín is a ward (barrio) of Madrid belonging to the district of Moncloa-Aravaca.
-Its code number is 95 and, as of 2006, its population was of 4,000.
+Its code number is 95 and, as of 2006, its population was 4,000.

 Geography

-The ward is located in north-western area of the city, crossed by the M-40 orbital motorway and close to the borders of Moncloa-Aravaca with Fuencarral-El Pardo.
-Nearest barrios are Aravaca, in the south, and Ciudad Universitaria, in the east.
+The ward is located in the north-western area of the city, crossed by the M-40 orbital motorway and close to the borders of Moncloa-Aravaca with Fuencarral-El Pardo.
+The nearest barrios are Aravaca in the south, and Ciudad Universitaria in the east.
 Just in the north of Valdemarín, over the M-40, is situated a great city forest (16,000 ha) named Monte de El Pardo.

 The principal road of the ward is Avenida de Valdemarín, running from east to west.